-There are a lot of myths and jargon in the technology industry.
-So, understanding the differences between thin client and PCs can be quite a daunting task.
+There are a lot of myths and jargon in the technology industry especially around thin clients and PCs.
+So, I decided to look at the real differences between thin client and PCs.

 - All applications and desktops remotely accessed